Hprairie/einfunc/README.md

 ## Why you shouldn't use einfunc <a name="why-not-use"></a>

 Einfunc is just a convenient way of interfacing with PyTorch and Torchdim.
 This creates some overhead when operating on tensors, compared to vanilla operations and torchdim operations.
-This means that it will be must faster to use vanilla pytorch operations if doing a simple operation, or just use torchdim if trying to do something more complex.
+This means that it will be much faster to use vanilla pytorch operations if doing a simple operation, or just use torchdim if trying to do something more complex.

 ## Why you should use einfunc <a name="why-yes-use"></a>